Saint-Georges-du-Bois, Sarthe

 or 55 minutes by train on TGV Atlantique.
 It is crossed by the county road 309 that connects Le Mans to Sablé-sur-Sarthe.
 A few kilometers away, the interchange Le Mans Sud on the highway A11 allows quick access to major cities in the west (Angers, Nantes, Tours or Rennes).
 The area only has one small stream, the Orne Champagne.

-Saint-Georges-du-Bois had a population of 1781 in 2006.
-Residents are called 'Boisgeorgiens'.
-The population was stagnant until the mid-1960s, with less than 500 inhabitants.
-The arrival of the drinking water network in 1956 has allowed new home construction and the town to expand.

 Geography

 Location

 Located in the region of Pays de la Loire and the Department of Sarthe in the arrondissement of Le Mans and the canton of Le Mans-7 (since March 2015), Saint-Georges-du-Bois is located in the center of the department of Sarthe, 8 km southwest of Le Mans and 190 km southwest of Paris as the crow flies or 55 minutes by train on TGV Atlantique from Paris Montparnasse station.

 Having a small area (7.23 km2), Saint-Georges-du-Bois is traversed in the south by the Le Mans–Angers railway.

 The boundaries of the municipalities have slightly changed over the centuries.
 It seems that the farms of Grand Beauvais and Cherelles, were attached to the parish of Fay until the mid-eighteenth century, when Fay as redistricted removing Pruillé-le-Chétif and Saint-Georges-du-Bois.
 Also, in January 1991, some of the streets in Allonnes were redistricted, becoming boisgeorgiens.

 Two geodetic points, listed by IGN, are located in the municipality.
 These are the two high points, and visible from a great distance (several miles), which are used: the spire of the church and the water tower.
 There are also eleven benchmarks spread throughout the town.